-As prescribed in § 220.40.60(a)(3), include this provision in Section M of the solicitation.
+Include the following provision as prescribed in § 220.40.60(a)(3).

 Evaluation of Options Exercised at Time of Contract Award (JAN 2003)

 Except when it is determined not to be in the judiciary's best interests, the judiciary will evaluate the total price for the basic requirement together with any option(s) exercised at the time of award.